smogon/pokemon-showdown-client/README.md

 ------------------------------------------------------------------------

 You can make and test client changes simply by opening `testclient.html`.
 This will allow you to test changes to the client without setting up your own login server.

+You can connect to an arbitrary server by navigating to `testclient.html?~~host:port`.
+For example, to connect to a server running locally on port 8000, you can navigate to `testclient.html?~~localhost:8000`.

 Certain things will fail: